Chiropractic and Acupuncture for Stress Management and Reduction

 Luckily, there are ways to support your adrenals and increase your body’s stress threshold!
 This can include sleep and stress management, integrating routines to normalize hormonal fluxes, and the addition of vitamins and herbs to support and regain normal adrenal function.

-Naturopathic Doctors are extensively trained to diagnose and treat adrenal issues, so if you’re noticing any of the above symptoms talk to our resident Naturopath, Dr. Kathy, and get back on the path to wellness!
+Naturopathic Doctors are extensively trained to diagnose and treat adrenal issues, so if you’re noticing any of the above symptoms talk to our Naturopath and get back on the path to wellness!